Factbox: U.S. abortion restrictions mount after overturn of Roe v. Wade

 NEW BANS

-So-called trigger bans took effect on Thursday in Idaho, Texas and Tennessee.
-Those laws were designed to ban abortion once the Supreme Court overturned Roe v.
-Wade, the 1973 case that established the constitutional right to abortion.
+Bans on abortion took effect on Thursday in Idaho, Texas and Tennessee.
+Those laws are called "trigger bans" because they were passed while Roe v.
+Wade, the 1973 case that established the constitutional right to abortion, was still in effect.
+They were designed to be triggered once the Supreme Court overturned Roe, which it did in Dobbs v Jackson Women's Health Organization in June.

 Register now for FREE unlimited access to Reuters.com